0atman/noboilerplate/scripts/14-youre-doing-agile-wrong.md

 Thanks, Gerald!

-In it, He doesn't say this, in so many words, but I will:
+In it, He doesn't say this in so many words, but I will:

 ---